dredge-bio/dredge/documentation/instructions.md

 ## Transcript abundance matrix { data-field="expressionMatrix pairwiseName" }

 Next, we will configure the transcript abundance matrix and pairwise comparisons.
-You must provide a **gene expression matrix** file, a tab-separated table of normalized transcript abundance values.
+You must provide a **transcript abundance matrix** file, a tab-separated table of normalized transcript abundance values.
 Each row in the table represents a unique transcript, and each column represents a replicate.
 The header row should contain replicate ID that match those in the **project design file**.
 The first column should be a list of every transcript in the dataset.
 The top-leftmost cell of the table should be empty.

 Example: https://github.com/dredge-bio/example-dataset/blob/master/expression_matrix.tsv